tcltk/tcllib/modules/snit/README.txt

 V2.0 and V1.x are being developed in parallel.

-  Version 2.0 takes advantage of some new Tcl/Tk 8.5 commands ([dict] and [namespace ensemble]) to improve Snit's run-time efficiency.
+  Version 2.0 takes advantage of some new Tcl/Tk 8.5 commands ([dict], [namespace ensemble], and [namespace upvar]) to improve Snit's run-time efficiency.
 Otherwise, it's intended to be feature-equivalent with V1.x.
 When running with Tcl/Tk 8.5, both V2.0 and V1.x are available; when running with Tcl/Tk 8.3 or Tcl/Tk 8.4, only V1.x is available.

   Snit 1.x is implemented in snit.tcl; Snit 2.0 in snit2.tcl.